 Q: How Do You Win in Divorce Negotiations?

-A: Beginning divorce negotiations with the intention to win is the wrong way to approach the process.
+A: Beginning divorce negotiations to win is the wrong way to approach the process.
 The ideal outcome of these negotiations is that both you and your spouse walk away with a fair amount of marital property and the financial support you need to continue living well.
 If you have children, then divorce negotiations should also significantly focus on their interests.

 Assuming that one spouse will win and one will lose in negotiations defeats the goal of negotiation and may make it impossible for you and your spouse to reach a fair and beneficial solution.